It's been a rough week. I do have another post started but I will leave it for now so I can talk about one of the things that happened this week.

 I think I am going to go back to the original blog name.
 I can do that since its my blog!
 No we aren't autism but we are autistic and it applies to our whole family and it is a big part of everything we do and how we interact.
 The title does sound better the other way.
 It might be that I'm just used to it that way.
 I'm sure in the end it really doesn't matter.
-Maybe it would if only my daughter was autistic and we didn't.
+Maybe it would if only my daughter was autistic and we weren't.
 We wouldn't be an autism family, we would be a family with an autistic member.
 I really what I am saying.
 If anyone has any valid reasons on why the title should be written one way or another then please comment.

 Wednesday, 7 January 2015

 I haven't been able to think about what to write lately.
 Things have happened but nothing super eventful that makes me feel like I need to write it down right away.
 Most of that part of my brain is currently focused on my two secret projects right now.
 One of which will hopefully be announced soon!